-Thomas Martindale, founder of what is now known as the 1st U.S. health food store, was a prolific author, merchant, and hunter.
-He loved nature and writes of the Wildwood area 111 years ago:
+Thomas Martindale, the founder of what is now known as the 1st U.S. health food store, was a prolific author, merchant, and hunter.
+He loved nature.
+Thomas Martindale writes of the Wildwood area in the year 1905.

 Few regions offer more striking contrasts than the sun-bathed coast of Southern New Jersey and the sombre solitudes of the Maine wilderness — the one populous, gay and idyllic; the other remote, solitary and majestic.

 In both, I have found many and varied charms and long periods of healthful rest.
 I make no excuse, therefore, for weaving them together in a garland of the cedar and the pine.

 To the casual visitor or the habitual cottager in these parts who has never braved the danger of coming in contact with the poison ivy in a walk through the yet remaining wild jungles between North Wildwood and Anglesea, he cannot have the remotest idea of the wanton growth of plant and floral life in this small stretch of land.
 No wonder that in years gone by this was the sanctuary of the migratory wild duck, the resting place of the Canada goose, the solitary woodcock, the white egret and the long-legged crane.